Jacksonville Burglary Attorneys

 Florida Statute 810.02 explains the crime of burglary.
 A burglary takes place when a person enters a home (or a structure) with the intent to commit a crime inside the home.
 The prosecution can prove burglary in two different ways: by direct evidence, such as witness testimony identifying the accused, or by circumstantial evidence, such as fingerprints.

-In either case, you need an aggressive Jacksonville theft crimes lawyer on your side.
+In either case, you need an aggressive Jacksonville theft crime lawyer on your side.
 Call The Law Offices of Kate Mesic at (904) 615-8950 to discuss your charge.

 Burglary Covers a Wide Variety of Charges

 You can be charged with a burglary of a conveyance if you took anything from a vehicle that did not belong to you, even if that vehicle was unlocked.
 Similarly, taking something from a shed located in the backyard, or the backyard itself if fenced in, which is called a curtilage as well as any surrounding area of a home.
 Even if you didn't actually take anything, the State only need to prove that you intended to commit theft.

 Consent is a defense to a charge of burglary in Florida.
 However, understand that if the prosecution can show consent was withdrawn at any time by the owner, then the initial consent to enter no longer helps the accused.